TugboatQA/docs/reference/tugboat-configuration/index.md

 Specifies the path where the git repository should be cloned if `checkout: true` is set.
 If this path already exists, the clone will fail.

-## `depends`

-* **Type:** List
-* **Default:** _no default_
-* **Required:** No

-Defines the order in which commands are executed between the defined services.
-If one service has a dependency on another, it will wait for that service's commands to run before running its own commands.
-If not set, there is no guaranteed order in which services will execute their commands relative to other services.

 ## `commands`